Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Maps on surfaces

 \subsection{Proof of Theorem \ref{thm:main-theorem} when $ \surfaces^{*}( \wl)$ is empty}

 \begin{lem} If the total unsigned exponent of some $x\in B$ in $\wl$ is not even, then $\tr_{\wl}^{G}(n)=0$ for any $n\geq1$ and for $G=\O,\Sp$. \end{lem}

-\begin{proof} Suppose for example that $x=x_{1}$.
+\begin{proof} Suppose, for example, that $x=x_{1}$.
 Let $u$ be the (odd) total unsigned exponent of $x_{1}$ in $\wl$.
-We give the proof for $G=\O$.
 Note that minus the identity, $-I_{n}$, is in the center of $\O(n)$.
-We have
+By the translation-invariance of Haar measure, we have